asiffer/mkdocs-shadcn/pages/docs/pages.md

 So in the sidebar we will get `a.md`, `c.md`, `d.md` and `b.md`.

+!!! danger "Caveat"
+    The sidebar order does not change the internal navigation order.
+It implies that `previous` and `next` pages are unlikely to match a custom order.
+To prevent that, either use the classical `00_page.md`, `01_page.md`, `02_page.md` ... file pattern in your folder or set the navigation in `mkdocs.yml`.

 ## External links

 You can add external links (like "API Reference") in the page header.
 This is done through the `external_links` attribute in the front-matter.